idmaksim/archive_toolbox/README.md

 ## Description

-**Archive Toolbox** is a utility for managing archives, allowing you to create, extract, and display information about archives.
+**Archive Toolbox** is a utility for managing archives, allowing you extract and display information about archives.

 ## Installation